Do not put metal in a microwave oven. It's a simple and important rule many people learn at a young age. But apparently it bears some repeating.

 In November 2019, a potentially dangerous prank started to circulate on social media in the form of before-and-after photographs.
 Twitter user @riikerton posted a picture of a regular-sized penny and a picture of a much smaller penny and claimed that the coin had shrunk after it was put in a microwave for about two minutes:

-These pictures do not show a microwaved penny because pennies will not shrink if you put them in the microwave.
+These pictures do not show a microwaved penny, as pennies will not shrink if you put them in as microwave oven.

 The pictures likely feature a miniature penny prop, such as the one seen in the following picture from a magician trick set:

 Putting a penny in a microwave is not going to cause it to shrink.
 However, it may cause it to get dangerously hot and start to spark.

 A microwave is a magnetron "hooked up to a high voltage source."
 The magnetron sends microwaves into the oven where they are absorbed into food.
 That's what causes our leftovers to heat up and our popcorn to pop.
 With metal, however, these waves are reflected, not absorbed, which can lead to sparking.